microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 EVALUATE
 COUNTROWS( Customer )
 ```

 **SQL Equivalent**
 ```
 -- Count all from the Customers table.
 SELECT COUNT(*)
 FROM Customer;
 ```

-- Review the following error in the **Output**.
+Review the following error in the **Output**

 ![Table Error](./Images/TableError.png)

-- Update the above expression to store the returned results in a single column table (list) using curly brackets.
+Update the above expression to store the returned results in a single column table (list) using curly brackets

 ```
 EVALUATE
 { COUNTROWS( Customer ) }